rchasgex31710791/notes/README.md

 # 2023-12-20
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 It reminds us that we should focus on writing clear and correct code first, and only optimize when it's necessary, based on profiling and measurement data.

+# 2023-12-21
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By giving priority to the critical tasks first, you can ensure that your project stays on track and meets its deadlines.
+Use a task management tool, such as Trello or Asana, to help organize and prioritize your tasks.
+ 2. Plan ahead: Planning is crucial for any project.
+When starting a new project or working with a team, make sure to plan out the entire process, including the deadlines, milestones, resources, etc. Planning ahead will prevent last-minute surprises and ensure a smooth execution of the project plan.
+3. Stay organized: As a programmer, maintaining a clean and organized codebase is vital for efficiency and maintainability.
+Follow best practices, like using version control systems (like Git), organizing code into logical folders, following coding conventions, using comment blocks, documenting your code,  and more.
+These practices will make it easier for you and other developers to work on the code and understand its functionality.